-In this distribution, you will receive share of A. H. Belo Series A common stock for every share of Belo Series A common stock, and share of A. H. Belo Series B common stock for every share of Belo Series B common stock, that you own at the close of business on , 2008, the record date for the distribution.
+In this distribution, you will receive 0.20 shares of A. H. Belo Series A common stock for every share of Belo Series A common stock, and 0.20 shares of A. H. Belo Series B common stock for every share of Belo Series B common stock, that you owned at the close of business on January 25, 2008, the record date for the distribution.
 Each share of A. H. Belo common stock will have attached to it one A. H. Belo preferred share purchase right.
 Where appropriate, references in this information statement to A. H. Belo common stock include this right.
 No fractional shares of A. H. Belo common stock will be issued.
 If you would be entitled to a fractional share of A. H. Belo common stock then you will receive cash for the market value thereof.
 Immediately following the distribution, Belo and its subsidiaries will not own any shares of A. H. Belo common stock and A. H. Belo will be a separate public company.